Timeline & Process

 • Final walkthrough and warranty.
 Tyler walks through the completed project with you, inspects every surface, addresses any questions on the spot, and provides the 5-year written warranty.

 Your kitchen after Phase 3: Fully functional, fully finished, looking like a brand-new kitchen.
-The 2K polyurethane is cured and ready for normal use immediately.
+Your kitchen is back in use after reinstall and the final walkthrough.

 What can affect the cabinet refinishing timeline?